 Casey worked at a digital marketing agency and spoke at a conference I attended.
-Because I was in the same industry I chatted with him afterwards.
-I expressed an interest about position openings at his company.
+Because I was in the same industry I chatted with him afterward.
+I expressed an interest in open positions at his company.
 He said he’d look into it.

-Casey introduced me to the leaders of his agency by email since they all worked remotely in different cities around the U.S. I saw one of the guys, Dayna, was in Western Michigan so I made plans to have coffee with him while visiting my mom over Christmas in a few weeks.
-I recognized his name somehow but didn’t know how.
+Casey introduced me to the leaders of his agency by email since they all worked remotely in different cities around the U.S. I saw one of the guys, Dayna, was in Western Michigan so I made plans to have coffee with him while visiting my mom over Christmas.
+I recognized his name somehow but didn’t remember how.

 As we chatted in the coffee shop, Dayna told me he worked in Detroit in the late 80s.
-My parents have moved to Western Michigan from Detroit several years before.
 It turned out my dad coached him in his job search after he was laid off — which was cool.
-He also told me he went to same church as my parents (which I went to in high school).
+He also told me he went to the same church as my parents (which I went to in high school).
 I then remembered where I had met Dayna.

-Some friends from that church invited me to a BBQ at their home when I was back visiting Detroit and that’s where I originally met Dayna and his wife.
+Some friends had a BBQ when I was back visiting Detroit and I met him and his wife.
+I was working at a nonprofit at the time, so I started sending them my newsletter.

-I was very cool making a connection again after more than 20 years.
+I was very cool making a connection again after 15 years.